Influenza and pregnancy

 Historical studies proposed a possible link between maternal influenza infection during pregnancy and an increased risk of cancer in infants and children, such as leukaemia, brain tumours or neuroblastomas.
 The increased risk of cancer in a child born to a mother who had influenza during pregnancy was extremely low as these are rare cancers.

-Risk for young babies
+Risk from influenza for young babies

 Babies aged under 6 months have a higher risk of being hospitalised with influenza than other age groups.
 Influenza-related complications can include fever-related convulsions, vomiting and diarrhoea, pneumonia and occasionally brain inflammation.

 In Auckland during 2017, infants aged under 1 year had the second highest rate of hospitalisation with a severe acute influenza respiratory infection compared with other age groups, 145 cases per 100,000 people compared with 283/100,000 for adults aged 80 years or older, 97/100,000 for adults aged 65–79 years and 17/100,000 for midlife adults.

 Influenza survivor Kim Neho – Influenza and Pregnant Women

 Kim Neho watches her seven-month-old twins rolling around the floor trying to sit upright in their Kaitaia home and, as she does every day, counts her lucky stars she is still around to witness these milestone moments.

 Rewind seven months and she was lying in a coma at death’s door, her body ravaged by influenza and a range of other complications, surrounded by her husband, three kids and, nuzzling into their mother, her newborn twins, who she was yet to meet http://youtu.be/mM_t23Rn7ig (Courtesy of the Northland District Health Board - Media Release)